 - The individual would reasonably expect the use or disclosure and the other purpose relates (or for sensitive information, directly relates) to the primary purpose of the collection

-- The use or disclosure is required or authorised by law.
+- The use or disclosure is a law requirement

 Always think about whether you can conduct your business activities without using or disclosing personal information.
 If you do disclose information, always limit the amount of personal information you use or disclose to the minimum necessary.